sergeyklay/space-wrangler/README.md

 - Python 3.10+

-### Installing the Confluence Maintenance Tools
+### Installing the Confluence Space Management Toolkits

-We highly recommend using `virtualenv` for installing and running the Confluence Maintenance Tools to avoid dependency conflicts.
-Follow these steps:
+To install Confluence Space Management Toolkits, follow these steps:

 1. Clone the repository
+2. Set up the project
-2. Create and activate a virtual environment
+3. Activate the virtual environment
-3. Install the required dependencies
+4. Install project and all its dependencies
-4. Create a `.env` file with your Confluence API credentials
+5. Create a `.env` file with your Confluence API credentials

 #### Steps: